2016-2021 Information Services Strategic Technology Plan

 - Support academic programs and the learning community through the application of established and emerging technologies, and the provision of quality support services.

 - Ensure comprehensive policies and procedures for information security, regulatory mandates, and disaster recovery are regularly evaluated and effectively executed.

-Continue the development of the University’s administrative systems which serve as the foundation for effective and efficient business execution.
+Develop the university’s administrative systems which serve as the foundation for effective and efficient business execution.

-Missouri State University recently completed the first phase of a successful transition to a new Enterprise Resource Planning (ERP) “Banner” system that serves as the University’s core administrative business system.
-During phase two we will:
+Missouri State University recently completed the first phase of a successful transition to a new version of the Enterprise Resource Planning (ERP) “Banner” system that serves as the university’s core administrative business system.
+In support of this goal, we will:

 - Reduce paper-driven processes and improve efficiency by expanding the use of electronic workflow and document management systems.